KeeganMyers/emacs-setup/README.md

 Themes
 =========

 Lots of themes from packages.
 Additionally my own personal theme strange-deeper-blue.
+As well as a couple of variations on solarized.
 There is also a palette-themes.el which is a more general library adapted from the solarized-theme.
 Palette-themes allow the creation of themes simply by defining a palette of colors.
 There are four different variations of the solarized themes included.